maiqbr/maiqbr/README.md

   <a href="https://maiq.dev.br">portfolio</a> · <a href="#quest-log">quest log</a> · <a href="#skill-tree">skill tree</a>
 </div>

-> **CURRENT BUILD:** RPG tools, community bots, games, and web experiments — made with equal parts curiosity, structure, and chaos.
+> **CURRENT BUILD:** RPG tools, community bots, games, and web experiments, made with equal parts curiosity, structure, and chaos.

 <a id="quest-log"></a>
 ## ✦ Quest log